субота, 31. март 2012.

 »Pa šta kad mnoga sigurno beše ljiga!

-Sigurno neki umovi kojima se sudaraju misli
+Sigurno neki umovi kojima se

 a nogom u život kada kroče